FREQUENTLY ANSWERED QUESTIONS

 1) Why do I need anything more when I already have a software program (Triton Administrator, Techman, Idea Vio, etc.)?

 These ship management computer programs are sold empty of data.
 Basic data such as inventories can be entered by anyone, but the operation and maintenance descriptions need to be compiled by an engineer and benefit greatly from the addition of diagrams, 3D illustrations, and enhanced photos.
 3dYM products are incorporated into the ship's computer program or stand on their own as a complete package.
 The Manual consists primarily of newly created material as opposed to duplicated data.
 If requested, 3dYM can also compile the equipment list and planned maintenance schedule into your management program.

 2) Can't my engineer enter all the necessary data into my management program?

 In reality your engineer is too busy and probably lacks the experience to draw professional, technical illustrations.
 Producing a comprehensive manual is a full time job and requires additional skills.

 3) Doesn't the builder already supply all the documentation?

-Few yards supply more than original equipment manuals and awkward blueprints.
+Few yards supply more than original equipment manuals and as-designed awkward blueprints.
 My product, similar to a car Owner's Manual, is intended to cover this gap by describing whole, as-built systems, and their daily operation in a concise but thorough way.

 To quote one engineer, "Hilarium's YachtManual has all the things that would take you years to find out right there at your finger tips.
 All the hidden plumbing, wire runs, junction boxes, ducting, just everything you need to know right there in a easy to understand format.
 I don't know how you put a value on something like this, I just know it was the singularly most important manual I had on the boat, period."